 Administered by the Film Studies Program, the graduate certificate in Film and Media Studies offers masters and doctoral students an interdisciplinary concentration in the study of film and other visual- and sound-based media that will enhance students’ major field of study.
 By combining Film courses in such diverse areas as Communication, English, History, European and Classical Languages, Hispanic Studies, Performance Studies, Philosophy, and Visualization, students can create a program of study that will enrich their understandings of the global and interdisciplinary dimensions of the media culture environment.
 The graduate certificate is open to any Texas A&M University student seeking a masters or doctoral degree; it consists of 12 hours of coursework (approved by the director of the Film Studies Program), including 3 required hours of COMM 662 or its equivalent.
-For more information about the Graduate Certificate in Film and Media Studies, please contact Dr. Daniel Humphrey at email@example.com if you have questions or require further information.
+If you require further information or have specific questions about the Graduate Certificate in Film and Media Studies, you may contact the Interdisciplinary Critical Studies Office located in Bolton Hall 314.

 Number of semester credit hours required: 12

 Additional Details: 3 hours must be taken outside home department; 3 hours may be a 300-level or above undergraduate course; if a student’s thesis or dissertation contains a significant film focus, up to 3 hours of thesis or dissertation research hours may count toward the certificate.

 COMM 662, Survey of Telecommunication Media Studies, or equivalent course.